 Arnold van Praag

-Arnold van Praag is represented by the Redfern Gallery.
+The Arnold van Praag estate is represented by The Redfern Gallery.